Deltares-research/HydroFlows/docs/user_guide/workflow/compose_workflow.rst

 After an ``ExpandMethod`` is added to the workflow, the wildcard can be used in subsequent rules to repeat the method for each value of the wildcard value and/or to reduce over multiple input files.

-In the following example, the :class:`~hydroflows.dummy.RunDummyEvent` method is repeated for each event, created by the :class:`~hydroflows.dummy.PrepareDummyEvents` method, followed by the ``ReduceMethod`` :class:`~hydroflows.dummy.CombineDummyEvents` that combines the results.
+In the following example, the :class:`~workflowpy.methods._dummy.DummyRun` method is repeated for each event, created by the :class:`~workflowpy.methods._dummy.DummyPrepare` method, followed by the ``ReduceMethod`` :class:`~workflowpy.methods._dummy.DummyCombine` that combines the results.
 The latter takes the output of all event simulations as input.

 .. ipython:: python

-    from hydroflows.dummy import CombineDummyEvents
+    from workflowpy.methods._dummy import DummyCombine

     # initialize a method that simulates the events
-    simulate_events = RunDummyEvent(
+    simulate_events = DummyRun(
         event_csv=prepare_events.output.event_csv,
         settings_toml="settings.toml",
         model_exe=wf.get_ref("$config.model_exe"),  # use a reference to the workflow configuration